 The next week, the Kindergarten teaching team gathers in the Clay Room for their study group session.
 This session's focus is the Creator Space, and Amanda joins as a guest to help teachers brainstorm ideas and goals for the space.
-To support this brainstorm, the group engages in a values-identifying activity.
+To support this brainstorm, the group engages in a values-identifying activity2.
 Teachers select cards that they feel resonate with their own teaching style and their goals for developing a Kingergarten Creator Space.
+Although the cards are useful, the important element of this activity is the conversation that it inspires among the teachers.